-- 1 the completion and result of an action?

-- 2 the process and duration of an action?

-- 3 how many times an action happens?

-- 4 the fact that an action is temporary, incomplete or has finished very recently?
+- 1 the completion and result of an action? present perfect simple - 2 the process and duration of an action? present perfect continuous - 3 how many times an action happens? present perfect simple - 4 the fact that an action is temporary, incomplete or has finished very recently? present perfect continuous already ever for just since yet never

-GRAMMAR REFERENCE > page 14
+GRAMMAR REFERENCE ▶ page 14